 Peanut Oil: Although it contains a little less of the fat-fighting, health-boosting monounsaturated fatty acids (48%) than other oils, it does contain small amounts of resveratrol, a compound that may protect against cancer and heart disease.
 Refined peanut oil can handle temperatures up to about 450 degrees F, while unrefined peanut oil has a lower smoke point, at around 320 degrees F. It is best not to use it for high-heat cooking like stir-frying.
 Peanut oil adds a lot of flavor to a stir-fry, but ensure that you use the refined version.

 Sesame Seed Oil: This oil is made up of about 45% monounsaturated fats and has a smoke point of 450 degrees F for the refined version, and 351 degrees F for the unrefined version.
-The flavor adds important element to Asian food, but is too strong to be the main oil source of a recipe.
+The flavor adds an important element to Asian food but is too strong to be the main oil source of a recipe.

-Tea Seed Oil: This lesser-known oil here in the United Sates is the main oil used in Southern provinces of China.
+Tea Seed Oil: This lesser-known oil here in the United States is the main oil used in the Southern provinces of China.
 It’s hard to find in a regular grocery store and sometimes is labeled “stir-frying oil” but can be purchased online or at some Chinese markets.
 The extra effort to buy it may be worth it since it contains about 88% MUFAs with a high smoke point of 486 degrees F and tastes delicate with a nutty-like asparagus flavor.
-It’s light, thin and doesn’t leave an oily sheen like viscous oil does.
+It’s light, thin and doesn’t leave an oily sheen as viscous oil does.